 Skytanking provides a full range of aviation fuelling services including into-plane fuelling, aviation fuel storage and hydrant management, investment in aviation fuel facilities at airports and engineering.
 Its customers are airlines, airports, and oil companies.
 The company handled 24.7 million cbm of aviation fuel in 2019, refuelled 2 million aircraft – which is equivalent to 4 fuellings per minute – and has operations at 80 airports in 13 countries in Europe, Asia, Africa and North America.

 Skytanking employs around 2,400 people.

 Skytanking is an expert in providing safe and efficient into-plane fuelling services at some of the largest and smallest airports around the world.
-The company owns a fleet of more than 600 fuelling vehicles.
+The company owns a fleet of about 550 fuelling vehicles.
 Fuelling is carried out either with a tank truck or via a hydrant system using a dispenser.

 Airport Fuel Storage & Hydrant Management

 Apart from into-plane fuelling, Skytanking operates airport fuel storage & hydrant systems that are owned by oil companies, airlines, airports or Skytanking itself.
-The company currently manages jet-fuel facilities at more than 70 airports worldwide.
+The company currently manages jet-fuel facilities at about 70 airports worldwide.

-These include large storage & hydrant systems at international airports such as Munich, Delhi, Brussels and also smaller regional airports like Palermo and Durban.
+These include large storage & hydrant systems at international airports such as Munich, Delhi, Brussels and also smaller regional airports like Durban.

 Investment in Aviation Fuelling Infrastructure